maize-genetics/phg_v2/docs/build_and_load.md

 ```

 This command will just append the name of a file to the end of the
 FASTA headers.
-So for example, if we had a more detailed header:
+For example, if we had a more detailed header:

 ```
 >chr1 pos=1:16